How to watch Wonder Woman 1984 on HBO Max on Christmas Day

-We're just days away from the release of Wonder Woman 1984 and it can't come soon enough.
-After the year we've just had, the ability to stream this hotly anticipated DC Universe movie in our own homes is the perfect tonic.
+Tick-tock, tick-tock.
+We're just a couple of days away from the release of Wonder Woman 1984, and it can't come soon enough.
+After the year we've just had, the ability to stream this hotly anticipated DC Universe movie in our own homes is the perfect pick-me-up we need for these unprecedented times.

 Wonder Woman 1984, starring Gal Gadot and Chris Pine, will be available for HBO Max ($15 at HBO Max) subscribers to watch at no extra charge on Dec.
-25, the same day it opens in theaters in the US and Canada.
+25, the same day it opens on the big screen in theaters in the US and Canada.
 And it isn't the only blockbuster you can unwrap on Christmas Day: Pixar's Soul streams on Disney Plus on Dec.
-25 too.
+25, too.

 How to watch Wonder Woman 1984 from home